Monthly Drumming Circle

 Corporate, Workplace & School Drum Sessions

-We also offer corporate drumming sessions, team-building drum circles, and school workshops.
+We also offer corporate drumming sessions, team-building drum circles, and school workshops. (please see our Schools & corporate page)

 If you’re interested in bringing drumming, rhythm, and connection into your workplace, event, or educational setting, please get in touch.